 - Partnerships for the Goals

-- Financial Capital: The farm provides direct employment and income opportunities for community members.
+- Financial Capital: The farm provides direct employment and income opportunities for community members — at Adelphi, 7 full-time positions and ~$149,110 in projected annual gross revenue distributed within the local Monte Plata community

-- Social Capital: The community ownership model ensures a broader distribution of benefits.
+- Social Capital: The community ownership model ensures a broader distribution of benefits — the DAO governance structure and 10% public goods allocation route value back to the community rather than extracting it upward

 As we face global challenges like climate change, biodiversity loss, and food insecurity, models like the Kokonut Framework offer practical, scalable solutions that align with and actively contribute to the achievement of the SDGs.
 They provide not just a means of sustainable food production, but a blueprint for community resilience, ecological regeneration, and inclusive economic development.